Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

 # FlexiTrip
-*FlexiTrip* is a system which monitors the occupancy rate and real time location of public vehicles in ACT to provde the real-time dynamic pricing to each user.
+*FlexiTrip* is a system which monitors the occupancy rate and real time location of public transport in ACT to provde the real-time dynamic pricing to each user.

-*FlexiTrip* believes that a dynamic pricing on public transport will balance the traffic of the whole transport system and let user make a trade-off between speed and cost.
-The tiered pricing based on occupancy rate will make user willing to pay the extra charge due to the high occupancy rate and bring more revenue to the government.
+*FlexiTrip* believes that a dynamic pricing on public transport will balance the traffic of the whole transport system and let user make a informed decision to choose between time and cost while planning their commute.

+The tiered pricing based on near real time service occupancy  will help  commuters decide their journey in a informed way , which would also benefit governments to outline the Pricing Models flexibly based on the Global

-## Problems we identified
+## Problems We identified
  * Current Pricing Model for Transport is pretty much Static , this does not provide better outcome for three pillars of transport system access, mobility, and connectivity.
  * The Data from the Monthly Passenger Boarding tells that some of the Routes are under utilised, It might relate to the Static Nature of the Pricing
  * Post Covid , The Pattern of commuters getting onboard on the Public transport has drastically changed.